siefkenj/2025F/MAT235/slides-13.typ

     column vector.
 ]

+// XXX: Needs to be reworked.
+Unclear whether looking for vector in R^2 or R^3.
 #slide(title: [Siefken 8 (Ch 12)])[
   Recall the plane $cal(P)$ given by the formula $z=2x-y$.
   + Sketch the contour map of $cal(P)$.